About instance settings

 • Password complexity: Checks if the password is a combination of lowercase, uppercase, numeric, and non-alphanumeric characters.

 • Restrict password reuse: Specifies the number of previous passwords that you cannot reuse.
-Supported only on Cloud SQL for MySQL 8.0.
+Supported only on Cloud SQL for MySQL 8.0 and later.

 • Disallow username: Prevents the use of the username in the password.